 d) Collation and binding of reports, submissions and other documents.

 e) Monitoring and coordinating monthly input into RECD (automatic billing system) and ensuring accurate deal file maintenance.
-Assisting Department members with all billing and RECD related matters and support the supervisor with RECD approval
+Assisting Department members with all billing and RECD related matters and support the Department Director with RECD approval

 f) Appointment arrangements on behalf of the Department's members.
 This includes all necessary preparation work and follow-ups.